 - Behaviour and Ecology, Brains and Behaviour, Insect Biology and Vertebrate Evolutionary Biology complement topics in Neurobiology.

 Whilst it may be an advantage to have taken Part IA Evolution and Behavior, it is not necessary to have taken this or any other particular first year course.
 Interested students who have no experience of biological courses in Part IA are advised to look at the course website (see left) for further information and/or to consult their Director of Studies.
-Part IB Animal Biology relates well to other IB courses like Ecology, Experimental Psychology, Geological Sciences A, Physiology or Neurobiology; however, it is not necessary to take any particular accompanying courses.
+Part IB Animal Biology relates well to other IB courses like Ecology, Experimental Psychology, Earth Sciences A, Physiology or Neurobiology; however, it is not necessary to take any particular accompanying courses.